Arthur-Brouwers/ArthurBrouwersS4AI/Documentation/Evaluations/Evaluation 4.md

     <th><strong>Explanation</strong></th>
     <td>
         <p>
          <a href="https://github.com/Arthur-Brouwers/ArthurBrouwersS4AI/blob/main/Documentation/Feedback.md#personal-challenge-feedback">Feedback from Nick Welman (15th December)</a> emphasizes the constructive stakeholder involvement and alignment with AI methodology in my personal challenge.
 Despite occasional variations in the order of tasks, the overall project's adherence to industry-supported methodology is evident.
+In our group project, we got a compliment from Sabina for our professional attidude during the whole project.
 The successful stakeholder engagement and positive outcomes contribute to the "Proficient" rating in Professional Standard.
         </p>
     </td>
   </tr>